 Another technique have been chosen, the so-called red-black SOR.
-It consist in solving successively (14.6) for odd and even grid points.
-It also slightly reduced the convergence rate but allows the vectorisation.
-In addition, and this is the reason why it has been chosen, it is able to handle the north fold boundary condition used in ORCA configuration (i.e. tri-polar global ocean mesh).
+It consist in solving successively (??) for odd and even grid points.
+It also slightly reduced the

 The SOR method is very flexible and can be used under a wide range of conditions, including irregular boundaries, interior boundary points, etc. Proofs of convergence, etc. may be found in the standard numerical methods texts for partial differential equations.